privacybydesign/irma-documentation/yivi-docs/blog/2026-06-22-yivi-8-0-crypto-agility/index.md

 ---

-Yivi 8.0 and irmago 1.0 ship at the end of June.
+Yivi 8.0 and irmago 1.0 ship today.
 Source on GitHub: [privacybydesign/irmamobile](https://github.com/privacybydesign/irmamobile) and [privacybydesign/irmago](https://github.com/privacybydesign/irmago).
 Full release notes in the [irmago changelog](https://github.com/privacybydesign/irmago/blob/master/CHANGELOG.md).

 If you are integrating OpenID4VC issuance or disclosure with Yivi, [support@yivi.app](mailto:support@yivi.app) is the place to start.